 Verona is the head town of the homonymous province in the region of Veneto, in the northeastern part of Italy.
 With its 258.917 inhabitants, it is the twelfth Italian city by population.
 The city of love is a place that everyone should see at least once.
 Even if you’re spending just one day in Verona, there is much to explore!

 The city of Verona is an important touristic destination, visited annually by more than three million people, especially thanks to its wealth of art and architecture.

 The city has been declared a World Heritage Site by UNESCO for its urban structure and its architecture: Verona is a clear example of a city that has developed progressively and uninterruptedly over two thousand years, incorporating artistic elements of the highest quality for different periods.
 The architectural layout of the city is very reminiscent of Rome, as styles have evolved without disappearing, always maintaining some sort of connection with one another.
 This has given to the city a sense of artistic and visual continuity that transformed it almost into an open air museum.

-We cannot speak about Verona without starting with the thing that made it famous all over the world: Juliet’s balcony.
-That simple fact makes it one of the most romantic spots on Earth, where lovers go every day and leave their little notes, hoping that the spirit of Juliet will make their wishes come true.
-Verona probably owes a great deal of royalties to Shakespeare; however, Verona clearly goes far beyond being the home of Romeo and Juliet, and indeed it offers extraordinary monuments and beautiful sites to visit.
+We cannot speak about Verona without thinking of Juliet’s balcony.
+This simple fact makes it one of the most romantic spots on Earth, where lovers go every day and leave their little notes, hoping that the spirit of Juliet will make their wishes come true.
+If you’re planning a walking tour in Verona, well, the house of Juliet can’t miss from your list!